DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README_FINE_GRAIN_PERMISSION.md

   - a user change of group
   - ...

-  All these operation are done using the Keycloak dashboard and are reflected on Decision Center.
+  All these operations are done using the Keycloak dashboard and are reflected on Decision Center.
 It can be done manually using the Decision Center Synchronize button or using the automatic synchronization happening by default every 2 hours.

-You can change the frequency using the "-Dcom.ibm.rules.decisioncenter.ldap.sync.refresh.period=60000" Decision Center JVM options expressed in milliseconds.
+  You can change the frequency using the Decision Center JVM option: `-Dcom.ibm.rules.decisioncenter.ldap.sync.refresh.period=60000`.
+The value is expressed in milliseconds.